 This is a draw since Vodafone no longer allows its customers access to BT Openzone Wi-Fi hotspots as part of their plan.

 Tethering is a feature, which allows you to turn your mobile device into a personal Wi-Fi hotspot.
 By doing this, you let other Wi-Fi devices use your data to access the internet.

 On both Vodafone and VOXI, customers are greeted with unlimited tethering (although some plans on Vodafone offer reduced internet speeds, so be wary).
 You may share all the data you have with other Wi-Fi devices, even if you are on their unlimited plans.
 There’s no fair usage limit specifically targeted at personal hotspots.

 There are two key differences between Vodafone and VOXI in this category.
 VOXI’s Endless Social Media perk can be used by other devices too.
-As long as the connected devices use the social media apps (not a browser) you won’t lose any data.
+As long as the connected devices use the social media apps (or their websites) you won’t lose any data.
 Where Vodafone draws ahead is its PAYG bundles and Pay As You Go 1 plan.
 If you wish to use VOXI as a traditional PAYG, you can’t use data, therefore you won’t be able to tether.
 Vodafone allows tethering in every single plan and bundle they offer.